plato-app/es-math/docs/random.md

 A seeded, pseudo-random number generator.
 Each unique seed value will return the same sequence of "random" numbers.
 Starting seed value is randomized using `Math.random`.

-The underlying algorithm is a [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) which uses the same paramters as [glibc](https://en.wikipedia.org/wiki/Glibc).
+The underlying algorithm is a [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) which uses the same parameters as [glibc](https://en.wikipedia.org/wiki/Glibc).

 ## Methods